 Donald Ross at his most natural, restored to original intent.
 The quieter sibling that returning players prefer.

-The green complexes, post-restoration, are among the most honest expressions of Ross's work in the Sandhills.
-They sit at natural grade, rolling with the terrain rather than elevated on pedestals.
+The green complexes are the highlight.
+They sit at natural grade, rolling with the terrain rather than perched on pedestals.
 False fronts reject timid approaches.
 Collection areas gather anything that misses on the low side.
-But the contours are readable, the speeds are fair, and the surfaces reward a confident stroke.
-For golfers who find No. 2's crowned greens frustrating, Mid Pines offers a Ross green experience that teaches the same lessons with less punishment.
+But the contours read clearly, the speeds are fair, and the surfaces reward a confident stroke.
+If you find No. 2's crowned greens frustrating, Mid Pines teaches the same lessons with less punishment.

 A Nicklaus-family design at $119 a round.
 The best pure value in the Sandhills.